 SEALs, or Navy Special Warfare Operators are the foundation of Naval Special Warfare combat forces.
-They are called Navy SEALs because of the environments in which they operate, the SEa, Air and Land, and are the foundation of Naval Special Warfare combat forces.
-They are organized, trained and equipped to conduct a variety of special operations missions in all operational environments.
+They are called Navy SEALs because of the environments in which they operate, the SEa, Air, and Land.
 Since 1962, when the first SEAL Teams were commissioned, Navy SEALs have distinguished themselves as individually reliable, collectively disciplined and highly skilled warriors.

 - Conducting insertions/extractions from the sea, air, or land (hence SEAL) to accomplish covert, special operations missions in any environment throughout the world